ClickHouse/clickhouse-js/README.md

   // logger settings
   log?: {
-    // enabled by default, can be disabled enable?: boolean
+    // disabled by default, can be enabled using this setting enable?: boolean
     // use it to override default clickhouse-js logger with your own implementation LoggerClass?: new (enabled: boolean) => Logger